Endonasal phototherapy for nose and sinus allergy

 - Around 5% of patient felt no relief from Rhinolight.
 This may occur if Rhinolight does not penetrate far enough into the nose due to tortuosity of the nasal passages.

 - Why do you recommend Rhinolight endonasal phototherapy?

 While we can achieve good symptom control for most people with medication, the symptoms return as soon as the medication is stopped.
+Therefore medications are always required to keep symptoms under control.
 No-one, patient or treating doctor, likes using/prescribing long term medication.
-Until Rhinolight endonasal phototherapy, medications were always required to keep symptoms under control.
-Rhinolight therefore offers patients an excellent drug free alternative.
+Rhinolight endonasal phototherapy offers patients an excellent drug free alternative.
 Rhinolight can be considered an additional option to control allergy symptoms.

 - What is the theoretical base of the treatment?